 5) Get A Pop Filter

-A pop filter is what helps eliminate the plosive sounds in your audio recordings, specifically, for vocals.
+A pop filter like this one from Amazon is what helps eliminate the plosive sounds in your audio recordings, specifically, for vocals.
 Certain consonant sounds have a very loud quality to them, including “s” sounds and “p” sounds.

 These are easily the most intrusive sounds in the English language, and I’m sure in other languages as well.

 A pop filter is going to greatly reduce these sounds.
 You could also use Melodyne after the fact to help eliminate the sound as well, but it’s best to just get rid of it immediately.
 An ounce of prevention is worth a pound of cure.